Hotel Closures & Evictions

 Those awaiting a decision on their asylum claim are to be moved to dispersal accommodation, including acquired barracks and barges, but for those who receive a positive decision on their claim and are granted refugee status, they are required to find their own private rented accommodation.

 In the second half of 2023, there was much concern over the lack of notice as individuals were provided less than 7-days’ notice of eviction from asylum accommodation.
-In December 2023, faith leaders from across London united to call on the Home Office to reexamine the change in practice which had reduced the usual 28-day period to 7 days[2].
-The Home Office has since confirmed that the 28-day move-on period has been reinstated and that it is to start from the date the Biometric Residence Permit (BRP) is received.
+In December 2023, faith leaders from across London united to call on the Home Office to re-examine the change in practice which had reduced the usual 28-day period to 7 days[2].
+The Home Office thereafter confirmed that the 28-day move-on period had been reinstated and that it is to start from the date the Biometric Residence Permit (BRP) is received.

 A recently published report[3] found a 239% increase in homelessness amongst those evicted from asylum accommodation across the UK within 2 years, with a large rise in numbers for 2023 compared to 2021.